Loading…

 Abyss Gears socket into weapons, armor, and accessories.
 Effects include elemental damage, crowd control, critical bonuses, movement speed, and weapon playstyle alterations.
 Two identical swords with different Abyss Gear loadouts play differently.

 Watch the attack color before every input.
-Red attack = dodge only.
-No amount of parry timing will change this.
+Red attack means dodge only: no amount of parry timing will change this.
 Train yourself to read the color before committing to a defensive input.

 How many bosses are in Crimson Desert?
 75 to 76 total open-world bosses, including 28 story bosses.
 Boss rematches are available.
 Notable campaign bosses: Myurdin, Matthias, Kailok the Hornsplitter, Reed Devil, and Umbra as the final story boss.